 Office Culture 2.0 – The Future of The Office

 But will we ever return to the office in droves the way it was pre-pandemic?
 There are a lot of encouraging positives as well as some undeniable negatives to being fully in office or fully remote.
-It appears there is a sweet spot for most sectors that will eventually become the norm for forward thinking organisations that will rely on a flexible or hybrid model of both.
+It appears there is a sweet spot for most sectors that will eventually become the norm for forward-thinking organisations.
+Most think that will rely on a flexible or hybrid model of both.

 Economies That Led to the Rise of The Office

 For what reasons did The Office become a commonplace business need?
 To understand this we need to understand the flow of economies.
 The Industrial Age replaced Agriculture as the primary economic driver, followed by Knowledge and Experience.
 As the Industrial Age peaked in 1960, Knowledge (that is, higher learning, technological, scientific, professional services etc.) required that office spaces be the way forward for these collaborations and the ‘creative classes’.
-Experience is expected to overtake the knowledge economy when it peaks at some point and this includes tourism, retail, live experiences like music, sport, and theatre as well as culture.
+Experience will overtake the knowledge economy when it peaks at some point.
+This includes tourism, retail, live experiences like music, sport, and theatre as well as culture.

 The Four Key Reasons for The Office

-While these four indices have changed over time in terms of relative importance for the existence of the office, they each still play a role in the ‘why’ offices exist.
+These four indices have changed over time in terms of relative importance for the existence of the office.
+But they each still play a role in the ‘why’ offices exist.
 These are:

 - Social needs that encourage corporate culture, benefitting from collaboration, mentoring, development and creative input